SharpWiut/WAD_Frontend_13470/README.md

 # This application was developed for Web Application module, as coursework portfolio project @ WIUT by student ID: 00013470

+To determine the topic based on your student ID, we'll perform the following calculation:

+Student ID: 00013470
+Remainder = Student ID % 20

+Now, let's calculate the remainder:

+Remainder = 00013470 % 20
+Remainder = 10

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.

 ## Prerequisites